sssolid/Crown-Nexus/backend/REFACTORING.md

 Standardize exception usage across all services to use core exception classes.

-Ensure all services use get_logger from app.core.logging.
+Ensure all services use get_logger from app.logging.

 The following are better as core modules then as services Move app/services/error/* out of services and make it core functionality in app/core/error